7 year warranty.

 • Take frequent breaks - One of the best things you can do to prevent stiffness and reduce pressure is to get up and move every 30 minutes to an hour, even if it’s just a simple walk around the office or a quick 5-minute stretch.

 • Practise good posture - Crossing your legs can exacerbate nerve compression, so make sure to keep your back straight, shoulders relaxed, and feet flat on the floor.
+Learn more about the importance of posture, here.

 • Apply hot/cold therapy - If your workplace allows, apply a hot or cold pack to your lower back for 10-15 minutes at a time.
 This will help to relieve pain and inflammation.